 - Acne.
 Limited evidence suggests that taking a specific nutritional supplement, containing vitamin B3 (nicotinamide), a compound isolated from grains (azelaic acid), zinc, vitamin B6 (pyridoxine), copper, and folic acid (NicAzel, Elorac Inc., Vernon Hills, IL) appears to reduce inflammation associated with pimples on the face.

 - Alzheimer's disease.
 Limited evidence suggests that elderly people who consume more folic acid than the recommended dietary allowance (RDA) appear to have a lower risk of developing Alzheimer's disease than people who consume less folic acid.

 - Autism.
 Limited research suggests taking folic acid during pregnancy might reduce the risk of autism in the child.

 - Beta-thalassemia.
 Beta-thalassemia is a disorder of the blood that results in the production of less hemoglobin, the protein that carries oxygen in the blood.
 Patients with beta-thalassemia usually have bone and muscle pain and have less strength.
 In children with this disorder, limited research suggests taking folic acid by itself, or with L-carnitine a compound similar to an amino acid from protein, might reduce bone pain and help increase strength.

 - Bipolar disorder.
 Taking folic acid does not appear to improve the antidepressant effects of lithium in people with bipolar disorder.
 However, taking folate with the medication valproate improves the effects of valproate.

 - Cervical cancer.
-There is some evidence that increasing folic acid intake from dietary and supplement sources, along with thiamine, riboflavin, and vitamin B12, might help to prevent cervical cancer.
+There is some evidence that increasing folic acid and folate intake from dietary and supplement sources, along with thiamine, riboflavin, and vitamin B12, might help to prevent cervical cancer.